Blog updated on 28th January, 2024.

 This slows their heart rate and breathing, which in turn reduces anxiety and the risk of panic attacks.
 So, engaging in artistic activities and creative pursuits can provide an accessible route to mindfulness for children.

 The other aspect of the arts for wellbeing in children is a sense of achievement.
-For pupils who stuggle with core academic subjects, indulging in more creative pursuits can provide a much needed boost!
+For pupils who struggle with core academic subjects, indulging in more creative pursuits can provide a much needed boost!

 Arts subjects can also offer a welcome respite from the pressure of studying core subjects.
 This can improve student wellbeing and, as a result, help pupils perform better all round.